-The Orloj is one of the most famous and most recognizable old clocks in the world, and is located in the old town square in Prague, Czech Republic.
+The Orloj is one of the most famous and most recognizable of The World’s Oldest Clocks, and is located in the old town square in Prague, Czech Republic.
 Built in 1410, it is one of the first mechanical clocks ever built (technically considered the third) but is the oldest continually operating clock.
 Placed on the southern wall of the old town hall, the Orloj is an astronomical clock with a dial representing the movement of the sun and the moon as well as highlighting various astronomical details about the sky above.
 The dial is a form of what is known as a mechanical astrolabe, which is a device that based on the medieval understanding of astronomy.
 The clock displays the current state of the universe and is considered by many to be one of the first public planetariums.
 The background of the clock representing the Earth and the sky is surrounded with four moving components (the zodial ring, the outer rotating ring, and two icons representing the moon and the sun).

-The oldest portion of the Orloj, the mechanical clock and astronomical dial, was made by clockmaker Mikulas of Kadan Mikuláš of Kadaň and mathematics and astronomy professor Jan Šindel.
+The oldest portion of the Orloj, the mechanical clock and astronomical dial, was made jointly by clockmaker Mikulas of Kadan Mikuláš of Kadaň, and mathematics and astronomy professor Jan Šindel.
 Large gold numerals indicating the local time (Central European Time) based on the 24-hour timescale surround the outer edge of the blue circle which represents the Earth.

 - The Calendar Dial is the newest portion of the clock.